-Also, research job offers, the recruiter and the company being worked for.
+Also, research job offers, the recruiter, and the company being worked for.
 Most information about legitimate companies can be found on Google.

-- Never share personal information online: never share personal information online, be it, addresses, phone numbers.
+- Never share personal information online: never share personal information online, be it, addresses, or phone numbers.
 Legitimate recruiters require just your email address.
 If a recruiter is asking for more personal information, it is mostly a scam.
 Think before sharing.

 - Any email or InMail message that asks you to click a link or open an attachment is mostly a scam.
 The attachment probably contains malware, and the link will probably take you to a fake website.

-- Double check the email addresses of messages purportedly from LinkedIn teams and avoid any email with a non-LinkedIn domain.
+- Double-check the email addresses of messages purportedly from LinkedIn teams and avoid any email with a non-LinkedIn domain.

 - Being a professional platform, spelling errors in a message is a red flag.